AneurysmByCringe/the-daily-discord/README.md

 - News: $news <2-letter Country Code> <Category>

 ## Other stuff
 Make sure to not forget all the tokens you need for this thing to work.
-They are all functional within theire free plans.
+They are all functional within their free plans.